BLOCK-CONSTRUCTION-VALIDATION-AND-EXECUTION

 Where:

-leader_voucheris the voucher value used for retrieving the reward by the leader for proposal; the size of theRewardVoucheris 32 bytes.entropy_contributionis the output of the PoL contribution for Cryptarchia entropy; the size of thezkhashtype is 32 bytes.proofis the proof confirming that the proposal is constructed by the leader; the size of theProofOfLeadershiptype is 128 bytes (2 compressed G1 and 1 compressed G2 BN256 elements).leader_keyis the one-timeEd25519PublicKeyused for signing theProposal.
+leader_voucheris the voucher value used for retrieving the reward by the leader for proposal; the size of theRewardVoucheris 32 bytes.entropy_contributionis the output of the PoL contribution for Cryptarchia entropy; the size of thezkhashtype is 32 bytes.proofis the proof confirming that the proposal is constructed by the leader; the size of theProofOfLeadershiptype is 128 bytes (2 compressed and 1 compressed BN256 elements).leader_keyis the one-timeEd25519PublicKeyused for signing theProposal.
 This binds the content of the proposal with theProofOfLeadership; the size of theEd25519PublicKeytype is 32 bytes.

 Proposal Construction

-This section explains how the block proposal structure presented above is populated by the consensus leader.
+In this section, we explain how the block proposal structure presented above is populated by the consensus leader.

 The block proposal is constructed by the leader of the current slot.
+The node becomes a leader only after successfully generating a valid PoL for a given (Epoch, Slot).

 Prerequisites